 How does tenant home insurance work?

-If you’re renting a property, you’ll need to protect your belongings with the right cover.
+If you’re renting a property, it makes sense to protect your belongings against damage or loss.
 Here’s a guide to home insurance for tenants.

 What is tenant insurance?

-It’s a type of home contents insurance that’s designed for tenants who are renting a property.
+It’s a type of home contents insurance designed for tenants who rent a property.
 It covers your possessions and can protect them from theft and damage caused by fire and flood.

-It covers everything from your clothes and jewellery, to electrical items, furniture and cash.
+It covers everything from clothes and jewellery, to electrical items, furniture and cash.

 Why do you need it?

-You don’t need tenant insurance legally, but it will protect you financially if your belongings are stolen or accidentally damaged.
+Tenant insurance is not compulsory or a legal requirement, but it will protect you financially if your belongings are stolen or accidentally damaged.

-Your landlord is responsible for getting landlord insurance which covers the property itself and any furnishings that come with it, but your personal belongings aren’t covered on their policy.
+Your landlord is responsible for getting landlord insurance which covers the property itself and any furnishings that come with it.
+However, your personal belongings are not included in their policy.

 What affects the price?